This statement sets out how and why The Francis C Scott Charitable Trust (FCSCT) collects and uses personal information.

 As a grant-making organisation, FCSCT needs only a very limited amount of personal information in connection with your application.
 This information enables us to be in contact with you throughout the application process and life of the grant.
 Where possible, information supplied should be already available in the public domain, for example on your organisation’s own website or as listed by the Charity Commission or Company’s House.
 We have no need or interest in the collection, processing or storage of beneficiaries’ personal information beyond that associated with the processing of grant applications.
 As such, the lawful basis on which any personal information is collected and/or processed is in the legitimate interest of completing this task.
-Information is securely stored in our database for a period of six years following the completion or rejection of a grant at which point personal information is removed and non-personal data relating to the grant is archived for social historical purposes
+Information is securely stored in our database for a period of six years following the completion or rejection of a grant at which point it is archived for social historical purposes.

 Personal data collected will be processed by FCSCT personnel (including FCSCT Trustees) in order to evaluate your application.
 Personal data will only be shared with regulatory authorities as legally required.
 This may include but is not limited to the Charity Commission and HMRC.
 Personal data will not be used for marketing purposes or sold.

 We do not collect, access, process or store any personal data via our website.